Rich Reel

 ALL8.com Web Site

-ALL8.com was started as a place to keep all of my square dance calling notes.
+ALL8.com was started as a place to keep my square dance calling notes.

 Instead of writing on scraps of paper, I write it here.